OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Use of and interaction with the Platform:

 *   To operate and maintain your SoundCloud® account, and to provide you with access to the Website and use of the Apps and any Services that you may request from time to time.
-Your email address and password are used to identify you when you log into the Platform.
+Your email address and password are used to identify you when you sign into the Platform.
+Your device-IDs are used to ensure that you are in control of the devices that have access to your Subscription.

 *   To identify you as the creator of the sounds that you upload, the comments that you post and/or the other contributions that you make to the Platform.